 Mosquitoes undergo complete metamorphosis all their lives.
-The mosquitoes’ life cycle starts from being eggs, then onto the larvae stage, to pupae and finally the adult stage.
+The mosquitoes’ life cycle starts from being eggs, then onto the larvae stage, to pupae, and finally the adult stage.
 Female mosquitoes breed on the water surfaces that have become stagnant for at least a week.
-They can live to as long as 5 to 6 months.
-For an insect, they live very long.
+They can live for as long as 5 to 6 months.
+For insects, they live very long.

 Mosquitoes can lay 100 to 300 eggs at a time and can do so all throughout their lifetime.

 This is why they are so dangerous: the disease that they spread.
 Among the fatal diseases they transmit are the following:

 1. West Nile Fever -The most common mosquito-borne disease here in the United States.
 Of the people who are infected, only 20 percent show symptoms.
 Symptoms include mild fever, body aches, headaches, diarrhea, vision loss, numbness, body rashes, swollen lymph glands, muscle weakness, and paralysis.
 These symptoms usually show after 3 days to two weeks of being bitten.
 Some people will show severe symptoms after, and have meningitis and permanent brain damage.
 This could be fatal and patients may die.
 People over 60 or those with medical conditions are at higher risk of getting severe symptoms.
 Doctors may order tests to verify if you contracted the virus.